+5.2.2 Non-organic livestock, either existing on the holding before conversion or brought-in as replacements, may be converted to be organic breeding or dairy stock by being managed organically from the start of gestation.
+Such animals shall not be sold as organic meat.

 Comment Anne Macey, Canada: I found the standard clear and readily understandable with one exception 5.2.2.
 This does not make sense.
 It reads as if the animal existing before conversion has to be managed organically from the start of gestation of that animal - how is that possible if it was a conventional animal?
 Was it intended to say that the animal be managed organically from the start of gestation of its offspring?
 I think two concepts are confused in this paragraph and for clarity it would be better with one sentence for breeding stock and another for dairy stock (eg stating how long before milk can be considered organic).
 I cannot propose alternative text because I do not know the intent.